jasmeettt/Chatbot/README.md

 ## Lottie Animations
 This project uses Lottie animations to provide a more engaging user experience.
 The animations are loaded via the `st_lottie` Streamlit component.
 You can find the JSON files for these animations in the `assets/` directory.

+## Inspiration
+This project was inspired by [Deekshith B](https://www.youtube.com/channel/UCg0r6zCTkX5R5ikU9T-PwDg), whose YouTube video on building a train booking chatbot provided the foundation.
+I made several changes and improvements based on my requirements.

 ## Contributing
 If you have any suggestions, improvements, or bugs to report, feel free to fork the repository and submit a pull request.
 Contributions are always welcome!

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.